 The applicable ownership guideline amount reflected in the table above for Ms. Banner and Messrs.
 Frantz, Gunderman, Heard, Solomon and Wallace are calculated in accordance with the stock ownership guidelines based upon the closing price on the date of the 2016 annual meeting of stockholders, \$23.87.
 Messrs.
-Heard and Wallace have until the 2020 annual meeting of stockholders, to meet the applicable ownership guidelines.
+Heard and Wallace have until the Annual Meeting to meet the applicable ownership guidelines and are currently anticipated to meet the guidelines on or before the date of the meeting.
 The applicable ownership guideline amount reflected in the table above for Mr. Bruce is calculated in accordance with the stock ownership guidelines based upon the closing price on the date of the 2017 annual meeting of stockholders, \$24.17.
 Mr. Bruce will have until the 2022 annual meeting of stockholders to meet the applicable ownership guidelines.